Cabinet of Tammam Salam: Nomination of Tammam Salam

 Tammam Salam's emergence as the consensus candidate followed discussion in Saudi Arabia and also had the backing of March 14, Mikati and Amal.
 PSP leader Walid Jumblatt also supported him saying: "Salam is the voice of moderation...
 He’s never said a bad word against the resistance."
 Former Prime Minister Fouad Siniora also said that he was a "unanimous" choice because of his "national and moral engagement.
 We wish Mr. Salam good luck in leading the country through the present circumstances."
 Salam then said: "It’s a great national responsibility...I thank my brothers in the March 14 coalition."
 On 6 April, he got 124 of the 128 parliamentary votes to become prime minister and was consequently tasked by President Michel Suleiman to form a government.

 Salam reacted in saying: "There is a need to bring Lebanon out of its state of division and political fragmentation, as reflected on the security situation, and to ward off the risks brought by the tragic situation in the neighbouring [Syria] and by regional tensions."
 He also said that he intends to form a national unity government instead of a partisan one saying that "the consensus around my nomination is the biggest proof of the intention of political forces to save the country."
 Future Movement leader Saad Hariri had said that he was willing to share power with Hezbollah if the cabinet formation deadlock was ended while Hezbollah abandoned a demand that it and its allies be given veto power in the new cabinet.

 Government formation

 On 15 February 2014, Salam announced a national unity government of 24 ministers, including March 8 and March 14 alliances, and independents.
 UN Secretary-General Ban Ki-moon and the European Union's High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton welcomed the formation of the government.
 While Salam said the government would "strengthen national security and stand against all kinds of terrorism" and face the social issue of about a million Syrian refugees in Lebanon, it would also lead to the 2014 Lebanese presidential election.
+Due to lack of political agreement, the presidential election was postponed numerous times.
+Therefore, the presidency had been vacant since May 25, 2014 and it was up to the government to be vested with all executive power (The absence of presidential power had already occurred twice in the history of Lebanon in 1988 and 2007.).